usy4/FPS/README.md

 ## Requirements

 - PocketMine-MP 5.0+
-- FormAPI plugin
+- FormAPI plugin (Will automatically download the UI)
-- libCustomPack plugin (optional, for resource pack features)
+- libCustomPack plugin (Will automatically download for the resource pack)
 - ScoreHud plugin (optional, for scoreboard display)

 ## Installation